10 Swimming Lakes near Los Angeles You Need To Discover

 Distance: 30 miles from Hollywood

-Parking: At entrance to 3 miles hike from trailhead to swimming hole
+Parking: At the entrance, in a lot.
+It's a 3 miles hike from trailhead to swimming hole

 Distance: 30 miles from Hollywood

 This 70-acre lake is perfect for the family that wants to pull up, unpack, and hit the water.
-With lifeguards monitoring the five-acre chlorinated swimming beach (and separate Water Play Area), you can be sure the family is safe and satisfied.
+With lifeguards monitoring the five-acre chlorinated swimming beach (and a separate Water Play Area), you can be sure the family is safe and satisfied.
 Expect crowds, though, because this favorite swimming lake draws them on hot summer days for boating, swimming, and its gargantuan picnic area.
 The earlier you start your day, the better.
+The swim beach opens Memorial Day weekend and will be open weekends only through June 21, when it opens for the summer on weekdays as well.
+Social distancing is required and masks must be worn when not in the water.
+The Water Play Area is open this summer (same dates as the swim beach) and costs $2 per 90-minute session (there are four a day).

 Distance: 33 miles from Hollywood